Skip to main content

 Afghanistan

-Following a request received by UNAMA, a SBT expert on gender and inclusion and an MSU staff member provided remote support to the Mission’s Comprehensive Approach Secretariat in developing options and specific strategies to pursue information sharing and engage in consultations with the Afghan public and technical experts on the proposed pathway forward.
+MSU staff and a SBT expert on gender and inclusion continued to support UNAMA in developing options and specific strategies to pursue information sharing and consultations with the Afghan public and technical experts as part of the Mission’s so-called Comprehensive Approach to advance international engagement on Afghanistan in a more coherent, coordinated, and structured manner.

 Papua New Guinea